Last fact-checked: 20 February 2020

 For most dental patients visiting Matamoras, the geographic convenience is the big selling point.
 No less than four bridges connect the US with Mexico at this point, but the Gateway International bridge, known as Puente Nuevo (New Bridge) is the most-frequented by pedestrians.
 Just a block away from the University of Texas it connects to downtown Matamoras and brings visitors straight into town.

 North Americans have been traveling to Mexico for many years in search of affordable health care, and dentistry is no exception.
 The Mexico border towns may have a reputation for cheap, but this is not necessarily an indication of the standards of dental care.
 Lower prices don’t always equate with lower quality, and many border dentists who treat international patients are proud of the good quality services they provide and strive hard to protect their reputation.
-It isn’t in their interests to provide bad services as word soon gets around if this is the case – and dentistry is their business, after all.
+It isn’t in their interest to provide bad services as word soon gets around if this is the case – and dentistry is their business, after all.

 It isn’t unusual to find that the best dentists in Matamoras have received training in the United States, and may also be members of the American Dental Association, as well as other international professional organizations, which means the standards of dental expertise in Matamoras are exactly the same as they are back home.